CyberTrackerConservation/ctdoc/_pages/classic/faq.md

 uncheck "Show Next" so that your users have no choice but to Save at the end of a sighting.

-### Why do I get the message "Time out of sync"?

-It was a common problem that data would have the wrong date/time.
-Now, the date/time on your device must be at least as recent as the Application you want to run.
-If you get this message often, the most likely reason is that your device time is wrong.
-Note, ActiveSync will automatically synchronize your time if you have a Partnership.
-Phones typically pick up the time from the carrier.

-### Why do I get the message "Version Error - resync"?

-Resource files on the device must be created with the same version of CyberTracker that is running on the desktop.
-You should either resync or delete them.

 ### When is my data downloaded from my device?

 CyberTracker downloads the data during a sync operation.
 You can force